pampa-labs/pampa-labs.github.io/docs/technical-writings/swarm-framework.md

         return response.messages[-1]["content"]
 ```

-### 2. Tools and Functions
+### 2. Tools

-Swarm's approach to defining functions is simpler and more flexible than LangGraph's, relying mainly on LLM function calls.
+Swarm's approach to defining functions is simple and flexible, relying mainly on LLM function calls.

-Since Pydantic models couldn't be used for function parameters as in our current solution, I adapted the tools to use docstrings for OpenAI API calls and passed the arguments explicitly to the function.
+Since Pydantic models couldn't be used for function parameters, I adapted the tools to use docstrings for OpenAI API calls and passed the arguments explicitly to the function.

 ```python
 def set_meal_tool(context_variables, meal: str, date: str):